TaylorD1982/creature-sightings/README.md

 <ul>
 <li>Interactive map markers that cause the locations modal to pop up</li>
+<li>Time picker function added to edit sighting and add sighting forms.
+The Materialize Timepicker would not function correctly on all screen sizes so was disabled</li>
+<li>Date picker function added to edit sighting and add sighting forms.
+The Materialize Datepicker would not function correctly on all screen sizes so was disabled</li>
 <li>I would like an ‘Are you sure you wish to delete?’ message to be displayed when hitting the delete button to remove a record.</li>
 </ul>